roitberg-group/torchani_sandbox/README.md

 # Install
+Supported version information when install from anaconda:
+- pytorch 1.9
+- cuda 11.1
+- python 3.6 or python 3.8

 Install from anaconda by
 ```bash
 conda create -n ani python=3.8 -y
 conda activate ani
 conda install -c roitberg-group -c pytorch -c nvidia -c defaults -c conda-forge sandbox
 ```

+You could also build torchani from source, check at [TorchANI CSRC](torchani/csrc).

 Note that if you updated TorchANI, you may also need to update PyTorch.

 To run the tests and examples, you must manually download a data package